Farewill Funerals: direct cremations terms and conditions

 • You used our service in breach of these terms

-• Any delays or failure in performance under these terms resulting from acts beyond our control, such as a flood, war, emergency, electricity failure and pandemic
+• Any delays or failure in performance under these terms resulting from acts beyond our control, such as a pandemic, flood, war, emergency or electricity failure

 We do not exclude or limit in any way our liability to you, where it would be unlawful to do so.
 This includes our liability for death or personal injury caused by our negligence, for fraudulent misrepresentation, or any other liability that cannot be excluded or limited by applicable law.